top of page

 1. Find flights that suit you (Skyscanner, Momondo, etc.).
 However, ALWAYS buy flights through the airline's own website!
 If there is a need to make changes to the tickets (such as when buying a pet ticket), the changes can only be made when the reservation has been made directly through the airline.
 Forget Kiwi, Travellink, Supersaver, Ticket.fi, Mytrip and other options that offer cheaper tickets when you plan to travel with your pet!
 It is really difficult or even impossible to make changes or additions to flights purchased through intermediaries.
 Check on the airline's website that they transport pets and be careful about which company operates the flight!
 For example, flights operated by Norra are sold on Finnair's website, and the dimensions of the transportation crate and the maximum weight of the pet transported in the hold can be different depending on the operator.
 The same happens with many other airlines (e.g. Vueling-Iberia, Ryanair-Malta Air etc.)

 2. Only a few airlines (e.g. Finnair & Vueling) shows the availability and have the option to book a pet in the cabin directly on the flight when booking your own ticket online.
 Some airlines allow you to add a pet online after buying your own ticket by changing the reservation, but in this case, when you buy your own ticket, you don't know the situation of available places for pets.
 When online booking is not possible, you should continue buying the ticket with one of the following options.
-I recommend way A, but way B also works with many airlines.
 The earlier you book your tickets, the more likely it is that there will be room for a pet on the flight.
 Often when booking through customer service, the staff will ask for the exact dimensions of the transport box and the weight of the pet, so make sure you have this information available before contacting the airline!

 2 A - Call the airline's customer service before buying your own ticket